OfficeDev/outlook-dev-docs/docs/actionable-messages/message-card-reference.md

 Ready to experiment with your card design?
 Head to the [Card Playground](https://messagecardplayground.azurewebsites.net/) which allows you to see what your card will look like as you edit the associated JSON payload.

+> [!NOTE]
+> The Card Playground loads Adaptive Card examples by default.
+You can find message card format examples by selecting the **Select a sample** dropdown in the playground.

 ## Design guidelines

 ### Text formatting